iotaledger/hornet/docs/getting_started/nodes_101.md

 * Exposing APIs for clients

 ## Attaching new messages to the Tangle
-A `message` is a data structure that is actually being broadcasted in the IOTA network and represents a node (vertex) in the Tangle graph.
+A `message` is a data structure that is actually being broadcasted in the IOTA network and represents a vertex in the Tangle graph.
 When nodes receive a new message, they attach it to the Tangle by adding it to their local database.

 As a result, at any point in time, all nodes may have different messages in their local databases.
 These messages make up a node's view of the Tangle.